Skip to main content

 Traditionally, LLCs are a great match for sole business owners.

-To form an LLC, the owners must adopt an operating agreement as a way to clearly outline their dos and don’ts of operation and then must file the operating agreement with the appropriate local and federal authorities
+Owners looking to form an LLC must adopt an operating agreement to clearly outline their dos and don’ts of operations.

 LLCs are generally required to have centralized management, limited liability, transferable interests, and continuity of life.